hellohaptik/docs_haptik/bot-builder-advanced/message-elements.rst

-Advanced Messaging Elements
+How HSL Elements Work
 ---------------------------
-This page will cover the following topics:
+This page will cover how to use HSL-Elements

-HSL-Elements_

-Forms_

 Haptik defines a superset of UI elements that are available across multiple platforms.
-These UI elements are then converted to their platform equivalent if they are not available on that specific platform.
+These UI elements are then converted to their platform equivalent (js-sdk, android, ios, facebook-messenger, etc..) if they are not available on that specific platform.
 Eg. Forms are converted to quick replies on the Facebook platform and collected over free form.

 .. _HSL-Elements:
 HSL Elements